GeoscienceAustralia/galileoQC/README.md

 # AirGravQC
-A python package to quality check the airborne gravity dataset
+A python package to quality check the airborne gravity dataset **Package Installation and Setup on National Computing infrastructure**
+a.
+Setting up the python environment in NCI